Michelle DeGrand, Deputy Communications Officer, 425-452-4346

 Christina Faine, Parks & Community Services Public Information Officer, 425-452-4286

 Faine joined the city in July 2015 as public information officer for Parks & Community Services, sharing information with the public about her department's many programs and projects.

 Previously, she handled communications and public outreach on clean water and capital programs at King County and the City of Seattle.
 Christina has a bachelor's degree in English from Smith College.

 Brooke Brod, Community Engagement Lead, Community Development, 425-452-6930

-Brooke is community engagement lead, creating opportunities for residents to have their voices heard on issues ranging from affordable housing to neighborhood planning to environmental stewardship.
-Brooke came with over 10 years of experience in nonprofit advocacy and community organizing, she knows how to bring people from different backgrounds together to find common ground.
+Brod creates opportunities for residents to have their voices heard on issues ranging from affordable housing to neighborhood planning to environmental stewardship.
+With over 10 years of experience in nonprofit advocacy and community organizing, she works to bring people from different backgrounds together to find common ground.

 Rich educates the community about growth and development in Bellevue and the work of Development Services, from project application and review to permits and inspections.

 Rich previously worked in K-12 education, sharing critical information with parents, educators and the community.
 Prior to that, Rich was a communications and events coordinator at the University of Washington.
 She earned a bachelor’s degree from Willamette University and a master’s degree from the University of Washington.